Terry Allen Raynor

 He was the kind of man who would give you the shirt off his back without a second thought.
 Loyal to his friends, devoted to his family, and stubborn in all the best ways, Terry lived life boldly and authentically.
 His laughter was contagious, his advice was often unsolicited but always sincere, and his presence left a lasting mark on everyone who knew him.

 He leaves behind his daughter, Britney Raynor Martinson (Jonathan), and his three precious grandchildren, Chance, Scarlett, and Honor.
 He is also survived by his sister, Robyn Raynor Perkerson (Dennis); his brother, Steve Raynor; his nephews, Chris Raynor (Beth) and Turner Perkerson (Morgan); and his nieces, Melissa, Devonna (Anthony), and Jamie Nye.
-He also leaves behind great-nieces Maliyah and Leanna, great-nephew Joseph, lifelong friends, fellow soldiers, and countless people who are still smiling because of something he once said—or the compassion and kindness he showed them.
+He also leaves behind great-nieces Hannah, Maliyah and Leanna, great-nephews Gabe and Joseph, lifelong friends, fellow soldiers, and countless people who are still smiling because of something he once said—or the compassion and kindness he showed them.

 Though the Jumpmaster has made his final jump, those who loved him know he landed exactly where he belongs—still watching over us and probably still telling jokes.
-As Terry would say, “You heard!
+As Terry “Big Toppa” would say, “You heard!
 Pimpin!”

 In lieu of flowers, the family asks that donations be made to Marshall in the Middle at www.marshallinthemiddle.com.
 This organization was very near and dear to Terry’s heart.
+Through interviews with veterans, it shares their powerful and meaningful stories—Terry’s story being one of them.

 Airborne, all the way.
 Rest easy, Jumpmaster — we have the watch now.